Itching to Write a Masterpiece? Here Are Some Chord Progressions to Get You Started

-You couldn’t turn on the radio on the 1950’s and avoid hearing the I-vi-IV-V progression in any number of songs.
-And you don’t have to be a 65-year-old doo wop fan who bursts into tears at the mere mention of “In The Still of the Night” or “Earth Angel” to be familiar with the l-vi-IV-V. Check out Hoobastank’s “The Reason” (key of E: E-C#m-A-B) and you’ll hear a prime example of this progression.
+You couldn’t turn on the radio in the 1950s and avoid hearing the I-vi-IV-V progression in any number of songs.
+And you don’t have to be a 65-year-old doo wop fan who bursts into tears at the mere mention of “In the Still of the Night” or “Earth Angel” to be familiar with the l-vi-IV-V. Check out Hoobastank’s “The Reason” (key of E: E-C#m-A-B) and you’ll hear a prime example of this progression.

 All of U2’s “With or Without You” is a I-V-vi-IV progression in the key of D (D-A-Bm-G).
 The Beatles’ timeless “Let It Be” (key of C: C-G-Am-F) is also largely based on this sequence.